 If you want to make use of offshoring, you may do it through two models: your legal entity or an offshore software development center.
 Remember that the former will require you to take care of business compliance with laws in your country and offshore place, hire workers, pay them salaries, and be held responsible if anything goes wrong.

 If you want to avoid these tedious operational procedures, create your development hub with a vendor that can do it for you.
 For example, Alcor is the leading business process outsourcing services provider in Eastern Europe that offers a full cycle of back-office functions for IT product companies, such as:

 Our IT researchers and recruiters will always be of help especially if you need fast and quality IT recruitment services.
 They will select the best middle-, senior-, or higher-level engineers to build your custom website or application.
 Having a database over 600,000 Eastern European developers, we guarantee to recruit 20+ IT specialists in 3 months for you!

 - Legal & compliance

-Our lawyers provide IT legal & compliance services to ensure that the Alcor model becomes a reliable shield for your company – we will make sure your business operations are lawful and consult you on local legislation changes at any time.
+Our lawyers provide IT legal & compliance services to ensure that the Alcor model becomes a reliable shield for your company – we will make sure your business operations are lawful and consult you on local legislation changes and taxes in the US vs the EU at any time.

 For instance, when Grammarly, the top writing assistance provider for more than 4 million people, needed to legalize their foreign developers and obtain residence permits for their families in Eastern Europe, we made it happen and even saved the client’s time regarding paperwork and procedures – so they could focus on their core business.

 - Payroll & accounting

 Our company’s finance department will oversee payroll, pay taxes, perform an audit, and do many other processes to let your R&D center legally function in Eastern Europe.

 - Real estate